 Movement, Science, Music, and Garden programs are part of the everyday fun in our classes.
 Fountainhead has specialist teachers who come into the classroom and lead focused circle time for the children and teachers.
 These additions to our program are covered by our regular tuition, so no additional payment or sign-up is required.
-The Movement, Science, Music, and Garden programs are held on the following schedule.
-The schedule may change without notice.
-All classes are held once per week.
+The Movement, Science, Music, and Garden programs are held once a week.

 Farida Nelson is our Music teacher.
 Farida has over 15 years of international musical experience as a professional music educator, performing artist, recording musician, songwriter and arranger Farida Nelson started her career by taking the 2nd place in Schubert’s Club Piano Competition in St. Paul, MN, USA.